-You’ve made the decision to take advantage of the RV travel experience.
+You’ve done the research on RVs and made the decision to take advantage of the RV travel experience.
 Congratulations!
 All the joys and adventures of the open road await.

 So, what do I need to know before I embark on my RV adventure?

-This article will walk you through some common emotional experiences that occur for new RVers and five effective tips to help you navigate your way through it.
+This article will walk you through some common emotional experiences that occur for RV Newbies and five effective tips to help you navigate your way through it.

 Feel the Feelings (All of Them)

-One of the benefits of travel with an RV is the extended vacation options.
+One of the benefits of travel with an RV is extended vacation options.

 However, after weeks on the road — away from everything familiar to you — you will probably have some difficulty adjusting.